-That the Ministry of Defense has seen three different ministers come and go in the past two years, with political oversight for the FRP moving from Nicolai Wammen to Carl Holst and to the present minister, Peter Christensen, has also been a contributing factor in extending the decision-making process.
+That the Ministry of Defense (MoD) has seen three different ministers come and go in the past two years, with political oversight for the FRP moving from Nicolai Wammen to Carl Holst and to the present minister, Peter Christensen, has also been a contributing factor in extending the decision-making process.

 The PDC had specifically sought answers from Christensen regarding technical issues raised about the F-35's capabilities in the Director, Operational Test & Evaluation Office (DOT&E) report for the US secretary of defense.

 "I find it strange and disturbing that the defense minister, so close to the end of the aircraft type selection process, will not address the critical assessments of the fighter plane that is regarded as the favorite in this competition.
-I had expected that the minister would have more to say about the F-35 and its technical issues," said Eva Flyvholm, the Red-Green Alliance party member on the PDC.
+I had expected that the minister would have more to say about the F-35 and its technical issues," said Eva Flyvholm, the Red-Green Alliance party (Enhedslistens) member on the PDC.

-The three competitors have submitted bids for 24, 30 and 36 aircraft to the MoD's Project Office.
+The three competitors ng manufacturers have submitted bids for 24, 30 and 36 aircraft to the MoD's Project Office.
 Denmark had originally sought bids for up to 48 aircraft to replace the Danish Air Force’s aging F-16s.

-The Danish government’s FRP finance plan is also certain to take into account the Danish Defense Forces’ need to modernize its armored infantry vehicle and artillery capabilities.
-In this regard, the MoD will be mindful to craft a finance plan that does not erode the military's future procurement budget.
+The Danish government’s FRP finance plan is also certain to take into account the Danish Defense Forces’ (DDF) need to modernize its armored infantry vehicle and artillery capabilities.
+In this regard, the MoD will be mindful to craft a finance plan that does not erode the military's DDF’s future procurement budget.

 Underlying the political significance of the funding issue around the FRP, the Danish government has promised "absolute transparency" in relation to project financing, the fighter selection and the overall decision-making process.

-"We want the highest transparency possible in the process.
+The FRP selection process is likely to culminate in a decision in early 2016, Christensen said.
+The government will hold to its promise of openness and transparency on aircraft selection and funding, he added."We want the highest transparency possible in the process.
 There will be a public debate about the government’s decision-making and choice.
 The selection will only be revealed once a finance plan is in place," Christensen said.